Fatoumata Diawara, St. Germain, -M-

-Afrodelic is the solo project of guitarist and producer Victor Diawara, who is currently adding the finishing touches to his debut album ‘Dusunkun Hakili’ (The memory of the heart), due for release in October 2020.
+Afrodelic is the solo project of guitarist and producer Victor Diawara, who is currently adding the finishing touches to his debut album ‘Dusunkun Hakili’ (The memory of the heart), due for release on June 20th 2021.
 The collection of songs is a tribute to Diawara’s father, well-respected Malian writer and poet Gaoussou Diawara, who passed away in 2018.

 Born in Lithuania, raised in Mali, Victor lived in Germany and Ireland before permanently moving back to his mother’s home country Lithuania in 1997.
 Here, he formed Skamp – a band which became wildly popular in Lithuania at the end of the noughties.
 Skamp have released 8 albums, performed around Europe, won a number of music awards, and were twice nominated for the MTV European Music Awards.